 Your conclusion should reiterate the most important points of the proposal.
 Though you may feel like a broken record, you must once again explain the services you will provide, how you will provide them, and why your strategy is a better choice for this specific client than your competitors’ strategies.

 If you’re writing a solicited proposal, you may want to include a terms and conditions section in your conclusion.
 This is yet another reiteration of your price, milestones, and the specific tasks involved.
 An RFP implies that the potential client is already interested in working with you.
-Thus, you can focus less on making a case for your business and more on simply stating the terms of your services.
+Thus, you can focus less on making a case for your business and more time stating your services’ terms.

 Section 8: Appendix (Optional)

-An Appendix consists of any supplemental information that doesn’t fall into the previous sections or would make the section it falls under too long.
-Common examples include graphs, illustrations, rough sketches, or just additional statistics related to your industry or track record.
+An Appendix consists of any supplemental information that doesn’t fall into the previous sections or makes the section fall under too long.
+Common examples include graphs, illustrations, rough sketches, or additional statistics related to your industry or track record.
 You could also use this section to provide detailed summaries of similar jobs from the past.

 If you feel that a larger piece of information will help convince this particular client to work with you, save it for the appendix.
 But as we’ve said before, the information’s relevance depends on the client’s specific needs.
 You shouldn’t include general information that could be sent to virtually any potential client.